RASP-Technologies/tag-ui/README.md

 npm install
 npm run dev
 ```
-# How to run in local machine
+# How to run in GCP Ubuntu VM machine

 ```
 npm install